 Helping with the Marketing of Mere Point Oyster Company (MPOC), Bill is a proud partner of Dan and Doug’s, having joined the team in early 2018.
-Bill brings passion and humor yet little knowledge of farming or aqua-culture and just this year, Bill ate his first oyster and has vowed to (attempt!) to eat just one every year for the next several years.
+Bill brings passion, humor and leadership to the team.

-Bill brings 35+ years of medical device experience which has nothing to do with growing oysters, yet he knows the challenges and rewards of growing a small business.
+Bill brings 35+ years of medical device experience (which we know, has nothing to do with growing oysters) yet he knows the challenges and rewards of growing a small business.
 For the first half of his career he worked at Johnson and Johnson, Boston Scientific and Procter and Gamble.
 Most recently, Bill having served as CEO of several medical start-up companies, has a wide range of experience in global commercialization, market development, branding and all facets of sales and marketing activities.

-In the next several years, as Mere point Oyster company begins to commercialize up and down the east coast, Bill will work with the team to identify product positioning, market opportunities, and distribution strategies.
+In the next several years, as Mere point Oyster company begins to commercialize up and down the east coast, Bill is working with the team to identify product positioning, market opportunities, and distribution strategies.

-With Bill’s commercial background, his love of the waters of Maine, and his promise to learn how to shuck an oyster next year, Bill looks forward to a long and enjoyable journey with MPOC.
+With Bill’s commercial background and his love of the waters of Maine Bill looks forward to a long and enjoyable journey with MPOC.